 These little ramekins are super-handy in the kitchen.
 I use them for dips, sauces, mixing up a quick salad dressing, nuts, slices of lemon to squeeze on fish, and olives.
 Use one for the olives, and another to hold the pits (works for cherries too).
 Or, you can even use them for spare change.

 If you want to try actual za’atar, make sure to look carefully at the ingredients.
 Some of them have wheat (?!?) in them, and others are just thyme (which is the English translation).
-You want a mixture of sesame seeds, thyme, oregano or marjoram, and sumac.
+You want a mixture with sumac and hyssop.
 This one delivers what it should.
 Use it for the yogurt sauce, add it to roasted vegetables or fish, or sprinkle it into olive oil and serve with pita bread.

 Sumac adds a pop of bright red color, as well as a citrusy, lemon flavor to food.
 It’s great with hummus, over fish, mixed in salads, or on potatoes.
 There’s no additives, salt, or other fillers in this jar, just sumac.